riquene-n1/WEB_PROJECT_CIGI/README.md

 application includes a small Node.js backend using SQLite so data can be stored locally.
 Administrators can upload catalog PDFs and images directly through the web interface.
 Uploaded PDFs are parsed server-side so that model number, specification and tolerance fields are filled automatically when possible.
-These files are saved under `catalog/` and `images/` and the database records reference them.
+Uploaded files are stored under `catalog/` and `images/` and referenced from the database.

 ## Features
 - Basic pages: Home (search), Login, and Admin
 - Product search form that queries the local SQLite database and supports filters for model, specification and tolerance
 - Simple login (username/password: `admin`/`admin`) stored in browser session
 - Admin page allows adding, updating, or removing products from the database
+- Admin page shows a table of all stored items for quick management

 ## Setup
 1. Install dependencies with `npm install`
 2. Start the server with `npm start`
 3. Open `http://localhost:3000/index.html` in a browser

+The server inserts two sample rows on first start so you can test the UI right away.
+Visit the Admin page to view, edit or remove these entries.

 ### Adding catalog PDFs
 1. Place any existing catalog PDFs in the `catalog/` directory or upload them